soundarya11x/Web-Scraping-and-Data-Analysis-project/README.md

 ### Problem statement :
 - The impact of COVID-19  on India has been largely disruptive in terms of economic activity, since there was a 3 month lockdown in India.
 Almost all the sectors have been adversely affected as domestic demand and exports sharply plummeted with some notable exceptions where high growth was observed.
-- An attempt is made to analyze the impact during pre and post crisis and possible solutions for some key market elements
+- An attempt is made to analyze the impact during pre and post crisis and possible solutions for some key market elements.

 ### Life Cycle of the Project:
 - Business Understanding (Domain knowledge)